fhildeb/lukso-node-guide/docs/guides/modifications/node-name.md

 :::warning

-The Nimbus client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
+The Besu client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
 Other execution clients have those set separately within their config files.

 :::